fuadsaud/static_file_server/README.md

 http
 ========

-A simple presistent HTTP implementation unsing ruby sockets, for learning purposes
+A simple presistent HTTP implementation using ruby sockets, for learning purposes

 ## Running